 Form SER-001 (Request for Sheriff to Serve Court Papers) is typically required to initiate service through law enforcement.

-2. Personal Service by Third Party (Free)
+2. Service by Neutral Third Party (Free)

-3. Personal Service by Process Server (Paid)
+3. Service by Professional Process Server (Paid)

 You may hire a registered process server to deliver the required court forms and documents.
 Process servers are professionals who are familiar with the legal requirements for completing service and can provide a proof of service form for filing with the court.
 Hiring a process server may reduce the risk of service errors or delays.
 The court may still require the process server to appear at the hearing if questions arise about how service was completed.